ibm-cloud-docs/cis/edge-function-actions.md

 You can create, upload, edit, and manage actions to define the logic your Edge function runs in response to trigger events.

-* **Create action** - Click **Create** to add an action by using the code editor.
+* **Creating an action** - Click **Create** to add an action by using the code editor.
 After you add your JavaScript code, click **Save** to create your action.

-* **Upload actions** - Click **Upload** to upload a JavaScript file.
+* **Uploading an action** - Click **Upload** to upload a JavaScript file.

     Uploading or creating an action with the same name as an existing action causes the existing action to be overwritten.
 Rename the action file before you upload, or enter a unique name in the text input during creation to avoid this behavior.
     {: note}

-* **Editing actions** - Selecting an action opens the action in the editor for modification.
+* **Editing an action** - Selecting an action opens the action in the editor for modification.
 Make your changes and click **Save**.
 When you save your changes, the action uploads to the Cloud edge.
 If the action is in use, the changes take effect immediately.

-* **Deleting actions** - Click the Delete icon in the table row for the selected action.
+* **Deleting an action** - Click the Delete icon in the table row for the selected action.
 An action can't be deleted while in use.
 To delete the action, remove it from the triggers first.
 The **Uses** column shows the number of triggers that are associated with this action.
 Delete can't be undone.

-* **Associated triggers** - Add a trigger and associate it with an action.
+* **Associating a trigger** - Add a trigger and associate it with an action.

 ## Edge function triggers
 {: #edge-function-triggers}